 The University is providing the rapid antigen test for persons who report symptoms and the PCR test for persons who do not have symptoms.

 When and how will I get my results?

-For persons testing at the Forest Drive and Armstrong Center test sites, PCR test results are usually provided to you within 48 hours, while rapid antigen results are typically provided to you the same or next day.
+For persons testing at Health Services and Armstrong Center test sites, PCR test results are usually provided to you within 48 hours, while rapid antigen results are typically provided to you the same or next day.
 You will receive your results electronically via a notification from Mako Medical.
 For students who are tested at the health center on campus, results are typically available the same or next day and will be communicated to you by the health center staff.

-Do I still need to report my positive test to CARES?
+Do I still need to report my positive test?

-Yes, all faculty, staff, and students who have a positive COVID-19 test should report their positive test status in the CARES portal from your MyGeorgiaSouthern page and continue to follow all current university protocols.
+Yes, all faculty, staff, and students who have a positive COVID-19 test should report their positive test status using the COVID-19 health reporting form and continue to follow all current university protocols.

 I am a student, so can I still get tested in the campus health center?

 If you are a student, you can still get tested in the health center on the Statesboro and Armstrong campuses.
 Testing in the health centers will continue to be available to those students who have seen a medical provider in the health center and the medical provider ordered the test.
 While there is no charge for the COVID-19 test in the health centers, standard charges still apply for the evaluation by the medical provider.

 While we strongly encourage our students, faculty, and staff to take advantage of our on-campus testing options, you may still choose to get tested off campus.
 If you do test off campus and receive a positive result, you should still report your positive test status to the university using the COVID-19 health reporting form and follow all current precautions.